 - 2 onions (chopped)

 - 2 tins plum tomatoes

 - 1 tbs cocoa powder

 - 1 tbs sweet chilli sauce (or tomato ketchup)

 - salt and pepper to taste

 - Adjust the spicing and heat to suit your taste.
-This chilli is quite earthy form the cumin, use less if you prefer.
+This chilli is quite earthy from the cumin.
+Use less if you prefer.

-- Timings will vary depending on the brand of beans you use - the texture varies widely and your slow cooker.
+- Timings will vary depending on the brand of beans you use (the texture varies widely) and on your slow cooker.
 Adjust timings accordingly.

 - Freezes well.

 - Nutrition is for just the 5 bean chilli without toppings.